 Let’s look into the topics that will be discussed in this article:

-Now that you know the need of Data Analytics, let me quickly elaborate on what is Data Analytics for you.
+Now that you know the need for Data Analytics, let me quickly elaborate on what is Data Analytics for you.

-As the word suggests Data Analytics refers to the techniques to analyze data to enhance productivity and business gain.
-Data is extracted from various sources and is cleaned and categorized to analyze different behavioral patterns.
+Data Analytics refers to the techniques used to analyze data to enhance productivity and business gain.
+Data is extracted from various sources and is cleaned and categorized to analyze various behavioral patterns.
 The techniques and the tools used vary according to the organization or individual.

 So, now that you know what is Data Analytics, let me quickly cover the top tools used in this field.